Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Conclusions

 \section{Conclusions}

 In this paper, we investigate the uplink SE performance of a CF mMIMO system with both APs and UEs equipped with multiple antennas over the jointly-correlated (or the Weichselberger model) Rayleigh fading channel.
 We consider four different implementations of CF mMIMO from fully centralized to fully distributed with multi-antenna UEs and derive achievable SE expressions with MMSE-SIC detectors for any combining scheme.
 Then based on different CSI, we design MMSE combining matrix with full CSI and local MMSE combining matrix with local CSI.
-Moreover, we proof the optimality for MMSE combining in Level 4, L-MMSE combining in Level 1 and the optimal LSFD coefficients matrix in Level 3 to maximize the respective achievable SE.
+Moreover, we prove the optimality for MMSE combining in Level 4, L-MMSE combining in Level 1, and the optimal LSFD coefficients matrix in Level 3 to maximize the respective achievable SE.
 Besides, with MR combining, we compute the novel closed-form SE expressions for Level 3 and Level 2.
-In numerical results, we investigate the impact of the number of antennas per UE and compare the SE performance for different Levels and combining schemes.
-It is greatly important to find that additional UE antennas may degrade the SE performance since the channel can only support a certain number of data streams per UE.
+In numerical results, we investigate the impact of the number of antennas per UE and compare the SE performance for different processing schemes, combining schemes and channel models.
+It is greatly important to find that additional UE antennas may degrade the SE performance.
 And additional UE antennas are beneficial to the SE performance in lightly or medium loaded systems with few UEs.
 In the future work, we will investigate the uplink precoding scheme with multi-antenna UEs, the power control and allocation scheme for multi-antenna UEs, and scalable CF mMIMO systems with multi-antenna UEs.